 Built in the '30's, the Log Cabin is one of the most beautiful buildings on campus.

-The Blue Ridge Mountains surround campus, here keeping watch over Orr Cottage, which houses the Office of Admissions and Financial Aid.
+The Blue Ridge Mountains surround campus, here keeping watch over Orr Cottage, which houses the Office of Admissions.

 Enjoy class outdoors in front of Boon